 Unfinished Agendas: New and Continuing Gender Challenges in Higher Education.
 Judith Glazer-Raymo, ed.
 Baltimore: Johns Hopkins University Press, 2008.

 Unfinished Agendas challenges the reader both to appreciate gains women have made in the academy in the first years of the twenty-first century and to take responsibility for answering the question of what all of us, especially women in leadership positions, can do to address “mounting external and institutional challenges [that] threaten women’s advancement.”
-The book, edited by Judith Glazer-Raymo, brings together feminist scholars of higher education to examine underlying challenges and
+The book, edited by Judith Glazer-Raymo, brings together feminist scholars of higher education to examine underlying challenges and propose solutions.

 In the first chapter, Glazer-Raymo lays out trends related to the status of female students and faculty in the first years of the twenty-first century.
 Women now make up a greater share of PhD recipients than they did in previous years, with the greatest gains seen in the life sciences between 2000 and 2005.
 Evidence of increasing gender parity among doctoral recipients is tempered, however, by data that demonstrate that among those graduates who pursue faculty roles, the percentage of women decreases steadily as faculty rank increases.
 Glazer-Raymo also points to the disparity between the gender composition of faculties at community colleges, where women are more likely than men to work, and those at research universities.
 Women comprise a majority of the contingent faculty workforce and continue to be at a salary disadvantage compared to men across all ranks and institutional types.
 Taken together, these data suggest that there are still “unfinished agendas” related to women’s advancement in higher education.